oracle-livelabs/database-maa/recovery-service/config-tenancy/config-tenancy.md

-# Real-time Oracle Database protection with Autonomous Recovery Service
+# Configure your tenancy for use with the Autonomous Recovery Service

 ## Introduction